shivannis/xandr-docs-public/xandr-docs/articles/bidders/xandr-macros.md

 ---
-title: Bidders - Xandr Macros
+title: Xandr Macros
 description: The article emplains the macros which are used to populate URLs with useful information. ms.date: 10/28/2023
 ---

-# Bidders - Xandr macros
+# Xandr macros

 Macros are used to populate URLs (such as those found in creatives) with useful information.
 They are essentially variables that are expanded by our ad server with whatever their actual value is at the time of the ad call.